kinzbio/phage-centroid-index-r/README.md

 # phage-centroid-index-r
 An R implementation of [Hosseini's (2024)](https://www.nature.com/articles/s42003-024-06379-z) Centroid Index metric for assessing phage growth efficiency.

-This repo contains a single script, which can be executed from the terminal, and an example dataset.
+This repo contains a single executable script, which can be run from the terminal, and an example dataset.
 It is not an R package, although it could be in the future.

 ## Important
-The script assumes the `csv` file has the same layout as returned by the Infitek's® spectrophotometer we have in Kinzbio.
+The script assumes the `csv` file has the same layout as returned by the Infitek's® spectrophotometer we have at Kinzbio.
 Should be easy to adapt to your own need.

 ## Usage
 ```